byronbytes/Tasks/README.md

 * **Average** - *Code Improvement & Suggestions*
 * **Solirs** - *Firefox cleanup, browser extension cleaning, remove bloat, etc*

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/LiteTools/Tasks/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for more details and information.
+This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for more details and information.

 ## 📸 Images